NessieBH/K-Kniffel/README.md

 # K-Kniffel

-This project is for my studies at Beuth University of Applied sciences.
+This project is a result for my studies at Beuth University of Applied Sciences.

 Short version of Yahtzee for one or two players.
 It counts: